sfjc/sfjc.github.io/_posts/2023-03-15-Seattle_airbnb.md

 Have you ever wanted to know the relationship between various kinds of information in a large dataset representing the airbnb rental enviornment in Seattle?

 Of course you haven't.
-You probably don't even live in Seattle (only 0.05% of people in the world do, and only 1% even restricting the total to US citizens).
+It is unlikely that you live in Seattle (only 0.05% of people in the world do, and only 1% even considering only the US).
 I haven't even been there.

 Nevertheless, you might well have used the highly popular airbnb rental service for accomodation.
 You may even have considered matters from the other end,